The following short stories are coming soon. Below are the categories you will be able to choose from.

 Communication among animals in the bush seemed so intuitive.
 So why was it hard for humans?
 I thought of T-man, the caretaker.

 One time when Rogers returned from visiting T-man, he told me, “T-man and his wife sit in the same room for hours and don’t talk.
 They don’t use words.
-Their bodies speak for them.”
+Bushmen use their bodies to speak for them.”

-I couldn’t imagine sitting for hours with no computer, no phone, no books, no talk, and instead, slipping deep into my mind.
+I couldn’t imagine sitting for hours with no computer, no phone, no books, no talk, and only slipping deep into a mind space.
 It was as if the bushman had a sixth sense that I couldn’t perceive.

 I was embarrassed that I hadn’t understood his language on our game ride.
-T-man could have been shouting at me with his body talk, but I would’ve heard nothing.
+T-man could have been shouting at me with his body talk, but I heard none of it.
 I’d become too dependent on words, text, and emails to see there were other ways of connecting.

 A couple of days later, T-man’s wife came over to our shared pump and filled up a plastic jug with water.
 She looked at me but said nothing.
 I felt an unspoken nudge from her.